Langevin diffusions on the torus: estimation and applications: Conclusions

 \section{Conclusions}

-We introduced ergodic diffusions on the torus as the natural processes with marginals equal to well-known toroidal distributions.
+We introduced ergodic diffusions on the torus as the natural processes with stationary distributions equal to well-known toroidal distributions.
 The WN process, with an available analytical approximation to its tpd, is shown to be the most tractable OU-like toroidal process among the different proposals.
-This approximation outperforms the wrapped Euler and Shoji-Ozaki pseudo-likelihoods, and shows an affordable computational cost for one and two dimensions.
-In addition, we provide numerical solutions of the one- and two-dimensional Fokker-Planck PDEs for approximating the true tpd, which serve as benchmarks of the accuracy of the approximating tpds.
+This approximation outperforms the wrapped Euler and Shoji--Ozaki pseudo-likelihoods, and shows an affordable computational cost for one and two dimensions.
+In addition, we provide numerical solutions of the one- and two-dimensional Fokker--Planck PDEs for approximating the true tpd, which serve as benchmarks of the accuracy of the approximating tpds.
 A thorough simulation study explored the performance of the approximate likelihoods under different scenarios.
-Finally, a data application illustrated the usefulness of the new diffusive models for modelling MD simulations. \\
+Finally, a data application illustrated the usefulness of the new diffusive models for modelling molecular dynamics simulations. \\

 We summarize some important practical conclusions.
 For estimating the WN process, we recommend to use WOU as a first option for a fast and accurate approximation in dimensions $p=1,2$.
 For a general process, we advise to employ PDE with $p=1$ if accuracy is a priority, and SO in case speed is.
-For $p=2$, SO is preferred to E, but both are prone to underperform severely for highly non-WN tpds, which can be visualized using the PDE solution.
-The development of a general and computationally fast method for approximating an arbitrary tpd, able to cope with multimodality, remains an open challenge.
+For $p=2$, SO is preferred to E, but both are prone to underperform severely for highly non-WN tpds, which can be visualized using the PDE solution. \\